arquivei/foundationkit/README.md

 godoc -http=localhost:6060
 ```

-and open `http://localhost:6060` on yout browser.
+and open `http://localhost:6060` on your browser.

 ## Contributing